 Choice of Product/Company

 Tea was originally a medicine and later grew into the popular beverage as it is today.
-According researchers, tea is the second-most popular drink on the planet after water, which is $45-billion market worldwide.
+According to researchers, tea is the second-most popular drink on the planet after water, which is $45-billion market worldwide.
 There is a tea war brewing with major North American hot beverage players having set their sights on the multibillion market for the world’s second most popular beverage.

 Mainly, tea is essential to people’s life.
 It is what people needs for dehydrate the body function and skin.
 No one could live without drinking water.
 Basically, it gives health benefits include reducing the impact of stress, protect from every disease, and strengthen the immune system.
 As the result of this, the founder of David’s tea, who is David Segal started his business in 2008 in Toronto, Canada by persuade the coffee drinkers to drink teas, have smart distribution, and friendly stores conceptual ideas.
 David’s tea is the largest Canadian-based specialty tea boutique and tea accessory retailer based in Montreal, Quebec.
 They offer the variety of teas and tea accessories across Canada and United States.